-Conceptualizations of advanced therapeutic communication with clients from an inter-professional perspective will be examined.
-The critical role of reflective processes necessary for collaborative therapeutic relationships, as well as the contextual factors that impact therapeutic communication, such as personal and cultural background, diversity and the role of the inter-professional team, will be considered.
-Student will also study evidence-based approaches to advanced therapeutic communication, i.e. Narrative Inquiry, Coaching and Cognitive Behavioural Therapy.
-1 Credit
+Conceptualizations of advanced therapeutic communication with clients from an inter-professional perspective will be critically examined.
+The significant role of reflective processes necessary for collaborative therapeutic relationships with persons in our care, as well as the contextual factors that impact therapeutic communication, such as personal and cultural background, diversity and the role of the inter-professional team, will be considered.
+Various approaches to advanced therapeutic communication will be explored.
+1 Credit.